BrynjulvBrynjulvsen/kafka-workshop/exercises/1_producers_and_consumers.md

    ```bash
    kafka-console-consumer --bootstrap-server kafka1:9092 --from-beginning --topic hello-world
    ```
-   If you omit `--from-beginning`, the consumer starts at the latest offset and shows nothing for historical data—this is the first gotcha many new users hit.
+   If you omit `--from-beginning`, the consumer starts at the latest offset and shows nothing for historical data - this is the first gotcha many new users hit.

    _Checkpoint_: You should see the messages you produced.
 Use `Ctrl+C` to stop.